arkershaw/sitecheck/README.txt

-		pyenchant (if spellcheck is required): http://www.rfk.id.au/software/pyenchant/download.html (the Windows installer includes the Enchant library) pyopenssl (if domain check is required): http://pypi.python.org/pypi/pyOpenSSL/ pytidylib (if validation or accessibility are required): http://countergram.com/open-source/pytidylib libtidy.dll (if validation or accessibility are required): http://tidy.sourceforge.net/#binaries (place libtidy.dll on your system path or in the same folder as runsitecheck.py e.g: C:\Python32\Scripts.
-Also see: http://countergram.com/open-source/pytidylib/docs/index.html) dnspython3 (if domain check is required): http://www.dnspython.org/
+		pyenchant (if spellcheck is required): http://www.rfk.id.au/software/pyenchant/download.html (the Windows installer includes the Enchant library) pyopenssl (if domain check is required): http://pypi.python.org/pypi/pyOpenSSL/ pytidylib (if validation or accessibility are required): http://countergram.com/open-source/pytidylib libtidy.dll (if validation or accessibility are required): http://tidy.sourceforge.net/#binaries (place libtidy.dll on your system path, also see: http://countergram.com/open-source/pytidylib/docs/index.html) dnspython3 (if domain check is required): http://www.dnspython.org/

 		To install pytidylib, dnspython3 and sitecheck, extract each archive then open a command window in the same directory as the extracted files and type: